Geo

 • You can push directly to a secondary site (for both HTTP and SSH, including Git LFS), and it will proxy the requests to the primary site.

-• There are limitations when using Geo.
+• Some known issues exist when using Geo.

 Architecture